1. Who We are and important information

 Please note that We may process Your personal information without Your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

-How We will NOT use Your personal information
+5. Who We share Your personal information with

 Whenever We transfer Your personal information out of the UK, We ensure a similar degree of protection is afforded to it by implementing safeguards.
 You consent to the transmission of information for these purposes in accordance with the Information Protection Act 2018.

 7. How we keep You information safe/How long We keep Your information

 - We have put in place appropriate security measures to prevent Your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, We limit access to Your personal information to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process Your personal information on Our instructions and they are subject to a duty of confidentiality.

 - We have put in place procedures to deal with any suspected personal information breach and will notify You and any applicable regulator of a breach where We are legally required to do so.